shofinadhiroh/simpn/README.rst

 Overview
 --------

 This thesis project, by Shofiyyah Nadhiroh, extends the SimPN library to generate synthetic event logs for educational purposes.
 It demonstrates advanced process modeling using BPMN elements and introduces configurable process behaviors—such as rework (self-loop and long rework), bottlenecks, and other modifications—to simulate realistic process scenarios.
+In addition, the simulation now supports adding configurable case attributes (numerical, string, or boolean) to the event log.

 Getting Started
 ---------------